thomascamminady/racetrack/QUERIES.md

 # Query 10

+Sorry, place the car in the first cell after the finish line so that the game isn't immediatly over after one move.
 Make a slider for the grid size just like it is for the width slider
+Add an icon for github linking to the upstream repo: https://github.com/thomascamminady/racetrack Undo the hamburger menu and just put those options in the same part where the other buttons are.
+Also draw the line that shows how the car moves as a vector, ie arrow

+# Query 11

+make the start line be horizontal or vertical, whatever works best but not slanted like it is right now.
+Instead of the print icon, just write print. i think the "refresh (circle thing)" button is redundant and does the same as the clear?
+Move the github and print , grid size ,line width, buttons to the very right of the window.
+Also below the buttons there is a little bit of white space that is not used, some pixel heigh and over the full width.
+I dont need that.